What Is a Reverse Forecast in Betting? How Does It Work? Explained

 If you place a £20 reverse forecast, you’re essentially placing two £10 bets on each possible combination – thus the total stake is £20.

-Reverse Forecast Illustration:
+Reverse Forecast Example:

-Imagine you’re at the racetrack, and you’re convinced that Horse A and Horse B are the strongest competitors and will secure the top two spots.
 Instead of guessing the exact order they’ll finish in, you place a reverse forecast bet.
-If Horse A finishes first and Horse B finishes second, you win.
-But, importantly, if Horse B comes in first and Horse A second, you still win!
+If “City Of Delight” finishes first and “Enthused” finishes second, you win.
+But, importantly, if “Enthused” comes in first and “City of Delight” is second, you still win!

 This is just one reason you might use a reverse forecast bet.

 To sum up, the reverse forecast bet is an ideal choice for those who have narrowed down the top two contenders but are uncertain about the exact order of their finish.
 It allows a margin of flexibility in your predictions, enhancing the odds of walking away with a win.
-As always, knowledge is power, and understanding your bet is the first step to a rewarding betting experience.

 Related: What is a Goliath in Betting?
 A Simple Explanation…